 The following strategies for answering the free-response questions will help you on exam day.

-Please note: These strategies apply to exams taken in the traditional paper and pencil format, and may not apply to the digital AP Psychology Exams in 2021.
-Learn more about the digital AP Psychology Exam.
+Please note: These strategies apply to exams taken in the traditional paper and pencil format, and may not apply to the digital AP Psychology Exams.

 - Answering free-response questions generally requires a good deal of training and practice.
 Students too often begin to write immediately, which can create a string of disconnected, poorly planned thoughts.
 You should approach questions methodically and plan your answers before putting pencil to paper.